Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Properties of the unification reduction system and of

 \item Each rule either advances in the \ce of the tuple of the left-hand side part of this rule, or reduces the left-hand side part into a \ce. \end{enumerate} \end{proof}

-And we shall simply write $\NF$ instead of $\NF_\Unif$ for the normal form.
-We show next in Lemma \ref{position:cross:in:generated:ces:lemma} a useful property of the unification of monotonic \ces: if the same fixed-point \ce appears twice in a derivation, then this derivation produces a $@i.(\cdot)$ or $\most(\cdot)$.
-And more generally, if the same fixed-point \ce appears $k$-times in a derivation, then this derivation produces at least $k$ times a $@i.(\cdot)$ or $\most(\cdot)$.
+We show next in Lemma~\ref{position:cross:in:generated:ces:lemma} a useful property of the unification of monotonic \ces: if the same fixed-point \ce appears twice in a derivation with respect to the unification reduction system $\Unif$, then this derivation produces a jump.
+Indeed this is a direct consequence of monotonicity.